deltachat/deltachat-pages/_posts/2021-02-04-ios-is-catching-up.md

 depending how often you use Delta Chat and depending on how many other apps you have installed, iOS does not allow us to check for new messages as we would like to do.
-This is a known issue,
+This is a known issue and there are ongoing efforts to address the issue -- stay tuned :)
-however, we have some ideas how that could be targeted - stay tuned.

 Finally, it is worth mentioning, that, despite all these new features the **minimal requirements have not changed:**